specarino/AutoTrash/README.md

 pip install plexapi
 pip install discord-webhook
 ```

+Create an anchor file on the remote mount.
+For instance, `anchor.lock` was placed in the root of the remote for this script development.

 The following variables needs to be set for the script to work,
 - `baseurl`: The URL of the Plex server (SSL is recommended here)